EnergyModelsX/EnergyModelsBase.jl/docs/src/manual/quick-start.md

     ] add https://github.com/sintefore/TimeStruct.jl
     ] add https://github.com/EnergyModelsX/EnergyModelsBase.jl
     ```
-    Once the packages are registered, this is not required any longer.
+    Once the packages are registered, this is not required.